The next step in the evolution of completely disregarding that your poi are on fire.

 - Printer (or place where you can print one simple black and white image)

-Grab your 3/16" Technora, splicing fid, screw eyes, electrical tape, and scissors.
+Grab your Technora, splicing fid, screw eyes, tape, and scissors.

-Take your new 2.5' piece, untape the ends, and carefully peel apart a strand of the rope until you have four ~1.5mm thick pieces of Technora thread (for estimating thickness, go for around three times wider than normal thread, but thin enough to fit through the head of your large needle; see pics for example).
+Take your new 3' piece, untape the ends, and carefully peel apart a strand of the rope until you have four ~1.5mm thick pieces of Technora thread (go for around three times wider than normal sewing thread, but thin enough to fit through the head of your large needle; see pics for example).
 Set these four pieces of thread aside for later.

 Find the middle of your long length of Technora, wrap it with electrical tape, and cut it in half.
-You should end up with two pieces of Technora of equal length (between three and four feet each, depending on how much you started with), with all four ends taped up to prevent them from unraveling.
+You should end up with two pieces of Technora of equal length (between four and five feet each, depending on how much you started with), with all four ends taped up to prevent them from unraveling.

 Slide a screw eye onto one of the lengths of Technora down to the middle, fold the length in half, lay it on the ground, and then adjust one side so it's around 2" (5cm) longer than the other side.
 (The long side is the one getting spliced, and will compress a bit as the short side slides into it.)